Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 The Best Productivity Books for Project Managers

 As a project manager, one of your biggest responsibilities is to maximize productivity and manage activity.
-How well you can manage your time and your team’s tasks will often determine your project success.
+How well you can manage your time and your team’s tasks will often determine your project's success.

 This is why I believe every project manager should have a firm grounding in core productivity principles.